VISD moves forward following split election results

-The final results of Tuesday's night's election showed Victoria voters split on issues facing the school district.
+The final results of Tuesday’s night’s election showed Victoria voters split on school bond issues.

 Voters approved the Voter Approved Tax Rate Election, which will result in raises for district employees, and bond Proposition C, which will fund the building of a new Mission Valley Elementary School.

-Bond Propositions A and B did not pass.
-Proposition A would have gone toward district-wide repairs, while Proposition B would have funded the construction of a new Stroman Science, Technology, Engineering and Math Middle School.
+Bond propositions A and B did not pass.
+Proposition A would have gone toward district-wide repairs, and Proposition B would have funded the construction of a new Stroman Science, Technology, Engineering and Math Middle School.

-Voters were in favor of the VATRE and Proposition C by 52.5% and 50.7%, respectively.
+Voters voted in favor of the VATRE and Proposition C with about 52.5% and 50.7% of voters in support, respectively.

+About 53.5% of voters cast ballots in support of Proposition A, and about 54.5% voted for Proposition B.

 “Competitive wages are long overdue and important for all employees and our community,” he said.